4Rooms/backend/doc/ChatAPI.md

     -   user - ID of the user saving the chat
     -   chat_creator - username of the chat creator/owner
     -   img - URL of chat avatar
-    -   urL - URL as WebSocket chat
+    -   url - URL as WebSocket chat
     -   count - number of all records in DB
     -   next - link to get the next 100 records by Get request on it
     -   previous - link to get the previous 100 records by Get request on it